Studio Branding 101: Designing a Legacy in the Industry of Production

 1. Branding Your Work

-Your projects—no matter how small—should carry your studio's branding DNA.
-From the opening sequence to the credits, find subtle ways to incorporate your identity.
+Your projects—no matter how small—should carry your studio’s branding DNA.
+From the opening sequence to the credits, find not obvious modalities to incorporate your identity.

-- Example: Include your logo in the corner of trailers, or create a signature style for opening title cards.
+- Category-defining resource: Include your logo in the corner of trailers, or create a signature style for opening title cards.

 2. Build a Distinct Visual Style